Topological states in superlattices of HgTe-class materials for engineering three-dimensional flat bands

+Both HgTe and HgSe are symmetry-enforced zero-bandgap semiconductors due to the interplay between the spin-orbit splitting in the p-orbital manifold, their bulk cubic symmetry and the mass-velocity term of Hg\cite{Cardona2010PhysicsToday}.
+Indeed, at the $\Gamma$ point the p-orbitals split under the spin-orbit interaction into $\Gamma_8$ (four-fold degenerate) and $\Gamma_7$ (doubly degenerate) states.
+The remaining degeneracies are protected as long as the cubic symmetry is present.
+The Fermi level lies at the $\Gamma_8$ energy level producing a zero-bandgap semiconductor.
+The cubic symmetry is preserved in the presence of hydrostatic pressure but it is broken in case of anisotropic strain and interface heterostructures.
+Once the cubic symmetry is broken, the four-fold degenerate state splits thereby removing the zero-gap semiconductor state but keeping the band inversion so that other topological phases can evolve.
+Additionally, the breaking of the crystal symmetry produces also the characteristic camel-back feature of the band structure.
 Defining the magnitude of the band inversion as $E_g=E_p-E_s$, we have found that the band inversion strongly depends on the volume through the crystal field effect: by compressing the volume, $E_s$ increases more than $E_p$ because the $s$-orbital of the Hg atoms is isotropic and is, therefore, strongly affected by the crystal field of the four Te (Se) atoms.
 As a consequence, a compression of the volume reduces $E_g$ thereby pushing the system towards the trivial insulating phase.